athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Bestiary 1/Mu Spore.md

     desc: "`pf2:1` Tentacle +40 (agile, reach 100 feet)\n__Damage__  4d10 + 18 bludgeoning plus improved-grab"

   - name: "Cough Spores"
-    desc: "`pf2:2`  The mu spore releases a cloud of burrowing spores in a 400-foot cone.
+    desc: "`pf2:2`  The mu spore releases a cloud of burrowing spores in a @Template[cone|distance:400].
 The spores deal 22d6 piercing damage to all creatures, objects, and wooden structures in the area, but not to plants or fungi (DC 46 Reflex check save).\n\nThe mu spore can't use this ability again for 1d4 rounds."

   - name: "Enormous Inhalation"
-    desc: "`pf2:2`  The mu spore pulls all creatures and objects in a 400-foot cone 400 feet towards it's mouth.
+    desc: "`pf2:2`  The mu spore pulls all creatures and objects in a @Template[cone|distance:400] 400 feet towards it's mouth.
 A successful DC 43 Fortitude check save halves the distance, or avoids the pull on a critical success.
 The mu spore automatically attempts to Swallow Whole each creature adjacent to it at the end of the inhalation."

   - name: "Fast Swallow"
     desc: "`pf2:r`  **Trigger** The mu spore [[Conditions/Grabbed|Grabs]] a creature with its jaws.\n* * *\n\n**Effect** The spore uses Swallow Whole."